Shramster/arqive-dev-docker/README.md

 This bash script creates Docker containers for the backend and frontend of www.thearqive.com Senior Design Project that can be used for a working environment.
 Docker was chosen for this project so that different software versions could easily be substituted and built to see how they work with eachother.
 The project is designed to be forked, each user can configure the containers to fit the stack they are working on and share that with others.

 Each contains the repo, Dockerfile and docker-compose.yml that pertains to their respective software stack.
-These files are plain text and easy to modify, read up on the Docker and docker-compose documentation to make changes.
-The repository and branch can be changed in the `./setup.sh` if you are cloning the repos from somewhere else.
+These files are plain text and easy to modify, read up on the <a href="https://docs.docker.com/get-started/">Docker</a> and <a href="https://docs.docker.com/compose/">docker-compose</a>
+ documentation to make changes.
+The repository and branch can be set in the `./config.template` .

 The Django and the backend requires some configuration and this project attempts to automate that.
 However it might not always work in practice so an explanation of what's going on: